Dhyey54/RubyBasic/README.md

 - Ruby supports single class inheritance and multi-level inheritance, it does not support multiple class inheritance but it can achieved through mixins.
 - Inheritance provides the concept of “reusability”.

+It has two type of classes
+* Sub Class
+* Super Class

 ### 4. Abstraction

 - The idea of representing significant details and hiding details of functionality is called data abstraction.
 - Abstraction is trying to minimize information so that the developer can concentrate on a few ideas at a time.

+Uses of Abstraction

 * It increases re-usability and prevents redundancy of code.
 * Helps increase the security of a system